danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/Articles/Getting-Started.md

 ## Overview

-ApiKit builds on the basic concept of API environments and routes and provides lightweight ``ApiEnvironment`` and ``ApiRoute`` types that make it easy to integrate with any REST-based APIs.
+ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

 With ApiKit, you just have to define one or multiple environments and routes, and can then start fetching data with the standard `URLSession` or a custom client implementation.

 ## API environments

-An ``ApiEnvironment`` refers to a specific API version or environment, and can define a URL as well as global request headers and query parameters.
+An ``ApiEnvironment`` refers to a specific API version or environment (prod, staging, etc.), and defines a URL as well as global request headers and query parameters.

-For instance, the [Yelp](https://yelp.com) v3 API could be defined like this:
+For instance, this is a [Yelp](https://yelp.com) v3 API environment, which requires an API token:

 ```swift
 import ApiKit